knached99/messagingApp/README.md

 **Instant Messaging Web Application**

-This is an instant chat application which utilizes Flask and Flask-SocketIO for real-time communication, and the `cryptography` library for implementing end-to-end encryption (E2EE) to ensure message confidentiality.
+This is an instant chat application which utilizes Flask and Flask-SocketIO for real-time communication, and the `cryptography` library for implementing encryption to ensure message confidentiality.
 Below is a detailed explanation of the encryption algorithm used.

 ## Features